chris-bailey/spring-boot-thymeleaf-heroku-template/README.md

 # Spring Boot + Thymeleaf + Heroku Template

-This template has been designed to be used in conjunction with [JHipster](https://jhipster.github.io/) **version 2.6.0** to enable rapid development of Spring Boot + Thymeleaf applications that are fully deployable to Heroku.
+This template has been designed to be used in conjunction with [JHipster](https://jhipster.github.io/) **version 2.6.0** to enable rapid development of Spring Boot + Thymeleaf applications that are fully deployable to the Heroku cloud.

 ### Technology Stack
 - Spring Boot, no-xml Spring MVC 4 web application for Servlet 3.0 environment